marwantaib/MNXB01-project/README.md

 To run without Anaconda, perform the following steps in this order:

 1. Install Python 3.9 or later by downloading the graphical installer from https://www.python.org/downloads/.
 It should automatically detect your operating system but if it does not, navigate to a version which corresponds to your operating system of choice.
 This can also be done using a package manager.
-2. Run *pip install numpy && pip install dateutils* in an appropriate terminal (on mac/linux, Terminal, on Windows, Command prompt).
+2. Run *pip install numpy && pip install python-dateutil* in an appropriate terminal (on mac/linux, Terminal, on Windows, Command prompt).
 Pip is installed with Python and should work out of the box.

 Step 1: Place all CSV-files you want to perform analysis on in the same folder as all of the code.